An Act To Establish a Single-payer Health Care System

 (8) Other payments made pursuant to law.

-2 Requirements for expenditures.
+2. Requirements for expenditures.
 The agency shall adopt rules setting the requirements for expenditures from the fund.
 Rules adopted pursuant to this subsection are routine technical rules as defined in Title 5, chapter 375, subchapter 2-A. The agency shall perform quarterly reviews of expenditures within the open plan and organized delivery systems to determine whether expenditures are within the budget of the agency.
-The requirements include:
+The requirements include: A. For organized delivery systems, rates that are based on capitation, that utilize risk adjustment and that are set to reflect whether a region is underserved or has low income and low utilization rates;

-B For participating providers in the open plan, rates that are set to reflect costs, volume and relative value of services and that may be based on contracts and capitation;
+B. For participating providers in the open plan, rates that are set to reflect costs, volume and relative value of services and that may be based on contracts and capitation;

-C For institutional providers and hospitals, rates that are based on global budgets; and
+C. For institutional providers and hospitals, rates that are based on global budgets; and

-D For rural health centers, as defined in Title 32, section 13702-A, subsection 32, and the system of family planning services as defined in section 1902, subsection 4, rates that reflect their special missions and needs.
+D. For rural health centers, as defined in Title 32, section 13702-A, subsection 32, and the system of family planning services as defined in section 1902, subsection 4, rates that reflect their special missions and needs.

 SUBCHAPTER 5